Andrew Manzie: Personal life

 Manzie was described as "a commanding personality, a finely-built handsome six footer, a wonderful organiser; a brilliant after-dinner speaker and a man of outstanding character and integrity".
 His wife, Monica (née Bellew), was known as the "mother of the Richmond Football Club" and even after Manzie moved to Melbourne, her passion for the Tigers never wavered.
 The couple lived on Punt Road near the home grounds of both Melbourne and Richmond.
 Monica had "family connections with show business" and they entertained many famous guests in their house.
 Manzie died on 9 September 1943, at his home in Burnley.
 He was survived by his wife, Monica, who died on 27 December 1951, and their three children; F. Keith Manzie, film critic for The Argus newspaper and occasional dramatist; Rupert Andrew Manzie, a manager of the London Assurance Company; and Elsie Ann Cranswick, who also lived in Burnley.
-Richmond players wore black armbands in the game following Manzie's death as mark of respect for his contributions to the club.
+Richmond players wore black armbands in the game following Manzie's death as a mark of respect for his contributions to the club.